ShawnSidoruk/slate/source/index.html.md

 This method is used for closing a Round.
 A round can consist of zero or more Wagers, and zero or more Payouts.
 After a round is closed then no additional Wagers or Payouts can be associated to the Round.

 <aside class="warning">
-All `authorized` Wagers and Payouts must be resolved (ie. settled or void) before the Round can be closed.
+All <code>authorized</code> Wagers and Payouts must be resolved (ie. settled or void) before the Round can be closed.
 </aside>

 ### URI Parameters